EddieSeven/TripCo/team/sprint4.md

-# Sprint 4 - 25 - NO NAME TEAM
+# Sprint 4 - 25 - NO NAME GROUP

 ## Goal